Gerzino Nyamsi

-Gerzino Nyamsi (born 22 January 1997) is a French professional footballer who plays as a centre-back for Ligue 1 club Strasbourg.
+Gerzino Nyamsi (born 22 January 1997) is a French professional footballer who plays as a centre-back for Russian club Lokomotiv Moscow.

 Club career

 Nyamsi is a youth exponent from Stade Rennais.
 He made his Ligue 1 debut on 10 September 2017 against Marseille.
 He played the full game.

 On 30 August 2021, he signed a four-year contract with Strasbourg.

+On 1 February 2024, Nyamsi moved to the Russian Premier League club Lokomotiv Moscow and signed a contract until June 2027.

 Personal life

 Nyamsi was born in France and is of Cameroonian descent.